Flatiron Building: Fuller Company ownership

 In the weeks before the official opening, the Fuller Company distributed six-page brochures to potential tenants and real-estate brokers.
 The brochures advertised the building as being "ready for occupancy" on October 1, 1902.
 The Fuller Company took the 19th floor for its headquarters.
 When completed, the Flatiron Building was much taller than others in the neighborhood; when New York City Fire Department officials tested the building's standpipes in November 1902, they found that "the 'flat-iron' building would be of great aid in fighting the fire" in any surrounding buildings.
+It was the seventh-tallest building in Manhattan, behind the Park Row Building, Manhattan Life Insurance Building, St. Paul Building, American Surety Building, American Tract Building, and Empire Building.
 Following the building's completion, the surrounding neighborhood evolved from an entertainment district to a commercial hub.
 Initially, the building was topped by a flagpole, which was maintained by one man, "Steeplejack" Kay, for four decades.
 Henry Clay Frick expressed interest in purchasing the structure in 1904 for $5 million, but he ultimately withdrew his offer.